ropensci/roweb3/content/blog/2022-04-22-ropensci-news-digest-april-2022/index.md

 * One at ['5/awaiting-reviewer(s)-response'](https://github.com/ropensci/software-review/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A5/awaiting-reviewer(s)-response):

-     * [tidyqpcr](https://github.com/ropensci/software-review/issues/470), Quantitative PCR Analysis with the Tidyverse.
-Submitted by [Edward Wallace](https://scholar.google.co.uk/citations?user=7FLIJBAAAAAJ&hl=en).
+     * [ReLTER](https://github.com/ropensci/software-review/issues/485), An interface to the eLTER for the R statistical programming environment.
+Submitted by [Alessandro Oggioni](https://www.cnr.it/people/alessandro.oggioni).

 * Four at ['4/review(s)-in-awaiting-changes'](https://github.com/ropensci/software-review/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A4/review(s)-in-awaiting-changes):